 We’re brought up to believe that there are specific ways to behave perfectly.

 All these ideas we have of the right way to act begin outside of ourselves.
 But we all know, deep down, what it means for us to behave perfectly.
+We know what matters for us.
 And we do not need to live by someone else’s definitions.

 Problem is, those rules you’ve been told are now so deeply rooted inside your mind that to dig them out you practically need an industrial-size digger.